quilting pathways

 < < < One hallway in the Centre features an extensive photo exhibit of 19th and early 20th century Red Wing, Minnesota.

-< < < The original Red Wing Shoe Co. is a few blocks from the center of downtown.
+< < < The original Red Wing Shoe Co. building is a few blocks from the center of downtown.

 Historic Downtown Red Wing